 - itching around the genitals or anus

 - unusual discharge from the penis or anus

 People with symptoms of an STI should see a doctor or visit a sexual health clinic.
-The Centers for Disease Control and Prevention (CDC) recommend that people who are sexually active consider going for regular STI tests.
+The

 The skin on the penis is quite thin.
 During prolonged or repetitive physical activities, the penis can rub against other parts of the body or tight clothing, which can lead to tears or cuts.

 Example of activities that may irritate or injure the skin of the penis include: